liferay-design/liferay.design/README.md

     ├── README.md
     └── wedeploy.json

   1. **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.

   2. **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
 “Src” is a convention for “source code”.

   3. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

   4. **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.

   5. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

   6. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more detail).

   7. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

   8. **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

   9. **`LICENSE`**: Gatsby is licensed under the MIT license.

   10. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
 (You won’t change this file directly).

   11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

   12. **`README.md`**: A text file containing useful reference information about your project.

   13. **`wedeploy.json`**: [WeDeploy](https://wedeploy.com/) takes care of deploying and hosting our site!
 It's pretty great.
-The ~3 lines of code basically 1. tell which project we're working on, 2. what kind of thing we're doing (in this case, hosting files), and 3. which files to serve.
+The ~3 lines of code basically:
+      1. tell which project we're working on
+      2. what kind of thing we're doing (in this case, hosting files)
+      3. which files to serve.
       Amazing.

 ## 🎓 Learning Gatsby

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://next.gatsbyjs.org/).
 Here are some places to start:

 -  **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://next.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 -  **To dive straight into code samples head [to our documentation](https://next.gatsbyjs.org/docs/).** In particular, check out the “Guides”, API reference, and “Advanced Tutorials” sections in the sidebar.